Tracking the 2024 Republican Primary

 Data points reflect three-day moving averages of at least 2,476 potential Republican primary voters, with unweighted margins of error of +/-1 to 2 percentage points.

-- The bulk of the GOP’s electorate (58%) would back Trump if the primary or caucus were held in their state today, while 15% would support DeSantis.
+- The bulk of the GOP’s electorate (64%) would back Trump if the primary or caucus were held in their state today, down slightly from a record-high of 67% reached earlier this month.
+DeSantis, the No. 2 contender, is supported by 14% of potential GOP primary voters.

-- Vivek Ramaswamy is backed by 9% of the party’s potential voters, followed by Haley (7%), Pence (6%) and Sen. Tim Scott and former New Jersey Gov. Chris Christie, who each have 2% support.
+- Haley is backed by 10% of the party’s potential voters, while Ramaswamy is backed by 6%.
+They are followed by former New Jersey Gov. Chris Christie at 3%, and North Dakota Gov. Doug Burgum and former Arkansas Gov. Asa Hutchinson, who each have 1% support.

 Second Choices: Where GOP Primary Voters Could Migrate

-Survey conducted Sept.
-22-24, among 3,552 potential Republican primary voters, with an unweighted margin of error of +/-2 to 5 percentage points.
+Survey conducted Nov.
+24-26, 2023, among 3,944 potential Republican primary voters, with an unweighted margin of error of +/-2 to 3 percentage points for responses shown.

 Tracking the Popularity of Potential 2024 Primary Candidates

-- Trump is popular with 76% of the party’s potential electorate, while 22% view him unfavorably, marking a slight improvement from the previous week.
+- Trump is popular with 75% of the party’s potential electorate, while 22% view him unfavorably.

 The Buzz About the 2024 Republican Presidential Primary